 London is one of the leading cities in FinTech, and the next unicorns on our list, Revolut, Monzo, Checkout.com, and SumUp, are just a fragment of the great startups in the industry.

 Nikolay Storonsky and Vlad Yatsenko founded Revolut in 2015.
 The company reached unicorn status in 2018 with a $1.8B valuation, and it raised over £1.2B in various funding rounds since its incorporation.
 Revolut offers mobile banking, card payments, money remittance, and foreign exchange solutions to its customers.

 Similar to Revolut, Monzo was founded in 2015 and had its unicorn status in 2018.
 Its five founders, Gary Dolman, Jason Bates, Jonas Huckestein, Paul Rippon, and Tom Blomfield, started the digital-only banking company.
 Quickly, it became one of the most popular neo banks in the UK.

-Monzo raised £50M funds in a Series G funding round in February 2021, just after the Co-founder and CEO, Tom Blomfield, announced his departure from the company.
-In total, Monzo received over £450M in funds in six years.
+Monzo raised £50m funds in a Series G funding round in February 2021, just after the Co-founder and CEO, Tom Blomfield, announced his departure from the company.
+Their latest funding round, Series H, took place this year, on the 8th of February, raising £389m.
+In total, Monzo received over £900,9b in funds in seven years.

 Next on the list, Checkout.com is an online payment solutions platform that improves users’ checkout experience.
 The FinTech unicorn uses APIs so that its customers can easily integrate several digital payment and banking methods such as credit and debit cards, online banking, PayPal, Apple Pay, and more.